MCAS

 Lactobacillus rhamnosus GG (LGG) in Mast Cell Activation Syndrome: A Strain-Specific Review of the Clinical and Mechanistic Evidence

 Yoon Hang Kim, MD, MPH Board-Certified in Preventive Medicine | Integrative & Functional Medicine Physician MEDICAL DISCLAIMER This article is for educational purposes only and does not constitute medical advice, diagnosis, or treatment.
-Mast Cell Activation Syndrome (MCAS) and histamine intolerance are highly individualized conditions, and probiotic responses can vary substantially
+Mast Cell Activation Syndrome (MCAS) and histamine intolerance are highly individualized conditions, and probiotic responses can vary

 By Yoon Hang Kim MD